MatiasFrank/scalgoproto/doc/schema.md

 ### Import

-Some times it is not desierable to have everything in a single self contained schema file.
-In this case a single file can be split into several files where one file can reference entities in the other using the inport statement.
-As in the example below:
+Sometimes it is not desirable to have everything in a single self contained schema file.
+In this case a single file can be split into several files where one file can reference entities in the other using the inport statement as in the example below:

 base.spr